 The Company established the Remuneration Committee on 5 June 2017 with written terms of reference in compliance with the Listing Rules and the Governance Code.
-The Remuneration Committee has three members, namely Prof. Cao Lixin, Mr. Ma Xiaoming and Mr. Tang Chi Wai.
-Prof. Cao Lixin, an independent non-executive Director of the Company is the chairman of the Remuneration Committee.
+The Remuneration Committee has three members, namely Prof. Cao Lixin, Mr. Ma Xiaoming and Mr. Tang Chi Wai, comprising a majority of independent non-executive Directors.
+Prof. Cao Lixin, an independent non-executive Director is the chairman of the Remuneration Committee.
 The Remuneration Committee has access to professional advice, if required, and is provided with sufficient resources to perform its duties.